-- The land which has been agreed with local elders. - Labour to farm the land. - A dedicated family to provide security and monitoring of pests. - Materials and labour to build and maintain the fence. - Sorghum seeds. - 80% costs of fuel for the pump. - Attendance at ongoing irrigation and pump maintenance training courses.
+- The land which has been agreed with local elders. - Labour to farm the land. - A dedicated family to provide security and monitoring of pests. - Materials and labour to build and maintain the fence. - Sorghum seeds. - Attendance at ongoing irrigation and pump maintenance training courses.